 With an overblown, all-out, retail-fueled holiday frenzy at one extreme and an all-natural, homemade Christmas worthy of Little House on the Prairie at the other, I’m guessing most of us have a holiday that lies somewhere in the middle.
 If you find yourself struggling to balance a desire for simplicity and sharing deep lessons with the urge to make the holidays memorable, fun and festive, you are not alone.
-Here are nine ways to simplify the holiday season — just enough.
+Here are nine ways to have a simple holiday season.

 Try to sum up the holiday experience you want to have in one or two words.
 For instance, “playful” or “meaningful grace.”
 Use this easily remembered word or phrase as a litmus test when deciding which holiday activities and traditions to pursue.